Hypergeometric Functions over Finite Fields: Introduction

-In Section \ref{translations}, also focusing on the $n=1$ case, we first recall and reinterpret the finite field analogues of Kummer's 24 relations considered by Greene \cite{Greene}.
-These relations give us many built-in symmetries for the $_2\F_1$ functions, which are closely related to the classical Kummer relations for $_2F_1$.
+In Section \ref{translations} we first recall and reinterpret the finite field analogues of Kummer's 24 relations considered by Greene \cite{Greene}.
+These relations give us many built-in symmetries for the $_2\F_1$ functions, which are closely related to the classical Kummer relations for $_2F_1$ (see \S \ref{ss:Kummer}).
 Then we use the dictionary between the classical and finite field settings to obtain a few finite field analogues of algebraic hypergeometric identities.
-For example, we recall the following formula (see \cite[(1.5.20)]{Slater} by Slater) which gives that Here, we call such a formula, which expresses a hypergeometric function (formally) as an algebraic function of the argument $z$, an {\it algebraic hypergeometric identity}.
-When $a\in \Q$, the corresponding monodromy group (see \S \ref{monodromy}) is a Dihedral group.
-It also satisfies the ($\ast$) condition mentioned above.
-To see its finite field analogue, it is tempting to translate the right hand side into a corresponding character evaluated at $\frac{1+\sqrt{1-z}}2$ using the dictionary in \S \ref{dictionary}.
-However, Theorem \ref{thm:WIN3a} implies that one character is insufficient as the corresponding Galois representations should be $2$-dimensional.
-In fact, we will show (see Theorem \ref{thm:FF-Dihedral}) that for $\F_q$ of odd characteristic, $\phi$ the quadratic character, $A$ any multiplicative character on $\mathbb{F}_q^{\times}$ having order at least 3, and $z\in \F_q$, Note that the right hand side is well-defined as it takes value zero if $1-z$ is not a square in $\F_q$ and 1 otherwise.
+For example, we recall the following formula of Slater (see \cite[(1.5.20)]{Slater}): Here, we call such a formula, which expresses a hypergeometric function (formally) as an algebraic function of the argument $z$, an {\it algebraic hypergeometric identity}.
+When $a\in \Q$, the corresponding monodromy group (\S \ref{monodromy}) is a finite group.
+The identity \eqref{eq:Slater} also satisfies the ($\ast$) condition of \S \ref{overview}.
+To see its finite field analogue, it is tempting to translate the right hand side into a corresponding character evaluated at $\frac{1+\sqrt{1-z}}2$ using the correspondence in \S \ref{dictionary}.
+However, Theorem \ref{thm:WIN3a} implies that {this type of direct translation will not yield a correct formula, } as the corresponding Galois representations should be $2$-dimensional.
+In fact, we will show (see Theorem \ref{thm:FF-Dihedral}) that for $\F_q$ of odd characteristic, $\phi$ the quadratic character, $A$ any multiplicative character on $\mathbb{F}_q^{\times}$ having order at least 3, and $z\in \F_q$, Note the right hand side is well-defined as its first factor takes value zero if $1-z$ is not a square in $\F_q$ and 1 otherwise.
 Here we are using a bar to denote complex conjugation.
 This result was inspired by a recent result of Tu and Yang in \cite{Tu-Yang2}.
-It implies the following formula corresponding to a fusion rule for the representations of Dihedral groups.
-Namely, writing $\fqhat$ for the set of all multiplicative characters on $\F_q^\times$, if $A$, $B$, $AB$, $A\ol B\in\widehat{\F_q^\times}$ each have order larger than 2, then for $z\neq 1$ Note that this implies that the last term is symmetric in $A,B$, although this is not obvious from its appearance.
+It implies the following formula.
+Writing $\fqhat$ for the set of all multiplicative characters on $\F_q^\times$, if $A$, $B$, $AB$, $A\ol B\in\widehat{\F_q^\times}$ each have order larger than 2, then for $z\neq 1$, Note that the last term is necessarily symmetric in $A$ and $B$, although this is not obvious from its appearance.